So you’ve decided to become a financial reporting analyst. Congratulations!

 Additional question – have you ever dealt with a difficult person?
 Tell me how you managed them.

-- How do plan, organize, and prioritize tasks, work, emails, calls, etc.?
+- How do you plan, organize, and prioritize tasks, work, emails, calls, etc.?

 - What is your approach to working with a massive volume of data or information?
 How has this approach worked for your company before?